marcpare/edsger/README.md

 edsger was written for Python 2.5.
 Other versions should work alright.
 For the web component of the application, you'll need `mako` and `bottle`.
 You can install these with `easy_install`.

+Rename config.sample.py to config.py, then run `python app.py`.
+You should see the homepage on `localhost:8080`.

 Design and Implementation
 =========================